 For example, let’s say your income for this month is $3000:

-50% is spent on living essentials (things you have to pay no matter what).
+- 50% goes to the essentials (things you have to pay no matter what).
 This means your rent or mortgage, utilities, food, transportation, and debt should not exceed $1500 that month.

-30% leaves you $900 to spend on whatever is fun and not required for you to survive.
+- 30% leaves $900 to spend on the good stuff.
 Spend it on clothing, entertainment, a massage, or hire a babysitter and cleaning service.
 Just stay within 30% of your income for that month.

 This is a “perfect” scenario of course, but it should give you an idea of how this budget method works (providing you’ve wrangled in all your expenses to fit within each percentage block).